 - Panel Summer School “Doctoral Programme Democracy Studies” on “Populism, Technocracy and Stealth Democracy” (with Stefaan Walgrave), University of Zurich, June 2016.

 - Creation of a “Technocracy Network” among leading international scholars world-wide.

 - ECPR Joint Sessions workshop in Spring 2018, Nicosia (Cyprus).

-- Nine-country survey on "Technocratic Attitudes", questionnaire of 55 questions/items.
+- Nine-country survey on "Technocratic Attitudes", questionnaire of 55 questions/items (codebook available).

 - Paper by Bertsou, Eri and Daniele Caramani (under review).
 People Haven't Had Enough of Experts: Measuring Technocratic Attitudes among Citizens in Nine European Democracies.

-- Planning of edited volume on The Technocratic Challenge to Democracy (book proposal available).
+- Edited volume on The Technocratic Challenge to Democracy (under review).

 - MA-research seminar on the measurement of technocratic discourse (see Teaching and supervision).